collective/demo.plone.de/README.txt

 Among other things the `setuphandler <https://github.com/collective/demo.plone.de/blob/master/src/plonedemo.site/src/plonedemo/site/setuphandlers.py>`_ of ``plonesite.demo`` loads two zexp-files into the site and links the content as translations.

 The login-form is overrriden with z3c.jbot to enable autologin with different roles.
+The users for that are created by the setuphandler.

 Languages
 =========